YanaKnysh/SvgImageResizing/README.md

 There are two json files: *initialSize.json* and *currentSize.json* (location: Project\RectangleAPI\Data)
 1. initialSize.json - file with initial size information.
 Height = 100.
 Width = 150.
 You can update these values to change initial size.
 2. currentSize.json - file with current size information.
 It is updated automatically after resizing of rectangle figure.

+## Task:
+Create a webpage for drawing rectangle svg figure<br/>
+Near to figure display the perimeter of the figure
+## Requirements:
+The initial dimensions of the svg figure needs to be taken from JSON file<br/>
+The user should be able to resize the figure by mouse<br/>
+Near to figure display the perimeter of the figure<br/>
+After resizing, system must update JSON file with new dimensions